TheInfamousToTo/M109/README.md

+# M109 Course and Homelab Codes

-this repositories contain all the codes i have write during M109 cource also some homelab codes alone with Mock exam codes . it may contain some uesless codes but this is my first time uploading on GitHub and i belive i need to some improvment , its just a strart
+This repository contains all the codes I have written during the M109 course, as well as some homelab codes and mock exam codes.
+Some of the codes may be useless or redundant, but this is my first time uploading on GitHub and I believe I need some improvement.
+This is just a start of my coding journey and I hope to learn more and share more in the future.